aptos-labs/aptos-core/developer-docs-site/docs/guides/resource-accounts/using-resource-accounts.md

 ## Acquiring a SignerCapability later

-Say you create a resource account and rotate its auth key to your account's auth key.
+Say you create a resource account and rotate its authentication key to your account's authentication key.
 You'd just need to sign for the account and call `retrieve_resource_account_cap` in order to get the `SignerCapability` and store it somewhere:

 ```rust
 struct MySignerCapability has key {